Perceiver-Actor: A Multi-Task Transformer for Robotic Manipulation: Additional Q-Prediction Examples

 \section{Additional Q-Prediction Examples}

 \figref{fig:qpred_extra} showcases additional $\mathcal{Q}$-prediction examples from trained \model~agents.
 Traditional object-centric representations like poses and instance-segmentations struggle to represent piles of beans or tomato vines with high-precision.
-Whereas action-centric agents like \model~focus on learning perceptual representations of actions, which elevates the need for practitioners to define \textit{what should be an object}.
+Whereas action-centric agents like \model~focus on learning perceptual representations of actions, which elevates the need for practitioners to define \textit{what should be an object} (which is a harder problem and often specific to tasks and embodiments).